MichaelTrestman/job-application-materials/resume.md

 - Practiced test-driven development (TDD) and pair programming.

   Technologies: Ruby, Rails, Mysql, Javascript, Cloud Foundry, Concourse CI,  Datadog, Newrelic, Pagerduty, Amazon Web Services, Google Cloud, Docker, Git

 #### BOSH core development team

-- Developed features for BOSH, a cloud-agnostic open source system for release engineering, deployment and lifecycle management of distributed systems:
+- Developed features for components of BOSH, a cloud-agnostic open source system for release engineering, deployment and lifecycle management of distributed systems:

-  - Worked on the BOSH director, a complex Ruby machine that orchestrates 	cluster deployments and monitors VM state.
+  - BOSH director, a complex Ruby machine that orchestrates cluster deployments and monitors VM state.
-  - Worked on the BOSH agent, a daemon written in GO that runs on every 	BOSH-deployed VM and allows the director to monitor, kill, stop, 	restart and SSH tunnel into deployed VMs.
+  - BOSH agent, a daemon written in GO that runs on every BOSH-deployed VM and allows the director to monitor, kill, stop, restart and SSH tunnel into deployed VMs.
-  - Worked on the v2 BOSH cli, written in GO.
+  - The v2 BOSH CLI, written in GO.

 - On-boarded open-source software contributors through the Cloud Foundry ‘dojo’ program.